2017 Rothsay Transparency Report

 In compliance with Australian law, our audit and other assurance assignments are carried out by audit partnerships.
 Each firm within the group having its own audit partnership.

 OUR QUALITY CONTROL STRUCTURE

 At Rothsay we believe that quality control is an integral part of our objective to deliver a professional service to our clients.

 We start by recruiting staff with high standards of technical competence and then ensure that their competency is maintained by both technical and soft skill training appropriate to their level of experience.

 Partners and qualified staff are required to comply with the Institute of Chartered Accountants in Australia’s continuing professional education requirements which are 120 hours of training and development over a three year period.
 At least 20 hours (including no more than 10 hours of technical reading) must be completed annually.

-Our audit engagements are subject to review by partners and other registered company auditors not part of the engagement audit team to ensure compliance with Australian Auditing Standards.
+Our audit engagements are subject to review by partners, other registered company auditors not part of the engagement audit team and/or industry experts to ensure compliance with Australian Auditing Standards.
 Nationwide Rothsay use the same audit software to strengthen the uniformity of the standard of our engagements.

 Our client acceptance and continuance process is instrumental in ensuring that we only accept engagements where we have the competency and capacity to deliver a high standard of work.

 We strive to obtain sufficient and appropriate audit evidence and maintain a strong degree of professional scepticism during our audit engagements.
 The partners promote a culture focusing on audit quality and encourage consultation on complex audit issues.
 Partners work with the audit team in the planning and execution of all audits.

 Given the nature of our listed entities we are satisfied with the effectiveness and functioning of our internal quality control system during the period covered by this transparency report.